bradzacher/eslint-no-restricted/README.md

-# eslint-plugin-no-restricted-syntax
+# eslint-no-restricted

 An eslint utility for quickly and easily creating no-restricted-syntax rules.

-This utility is a more powerful alternative to the [core `no-restricted-syntax` rule](https://eslint.org/docs/latest/rules/no-restricted-syntax).
-There are two major features you get over the core rule:
+This utility is a more powerful alternative to the core rules [`no-restricted-syntax`](https://eslint.org/docs/latest/rules/no-restricted-syntax), [`no-restricted-globals`](https://eslint.org/docs/latest/rules/no-restricted-globals), and [`no-restricted-properties`](https://eslint.org/docs/latest/rules/no-restricted-properties).

+There are two major features you get with this utility over the core rules:

-(1) This utility creates one rule per selector, rather than one rule for all selectors.
+(1) This utility creates one rule per selector/global/property, rather than having one rule for everything.
 Having multiple rules is useful for many reasons!
 It allows you to:

-- Configure each selector with a different severity
+- Configure each selector/global/property with a different severity
-- Easily enable or disable specific selectors on specific files/folders
+- Easily enable or disable specific selector/global/property on specific files/folders
-- Ensure that one disable comment does not suppress multiple selectors
+- Ensure that one disable comment does not suppress multiple selector/global/property

 (2) This utility allows you to create messages with placeholders.
 This is powerful because it allows you to provide more targeted, less generic messages to provide a better and more understandable DevX.